Eisenbarth Organ in the Cathedral of St. Stošija

-The organ consists of 4,100 pipes, with a total value of €915,000.
+The organ features 4,100 pipes.
 It is made from oak, pine, red cedar, walnut, and black spruce.
-Maestro mo. mr. Ante Knešaurek:

 I. manual (Grand Orgue) C–c4